ChiomaScripts/My-Portfolio/Emotion Annotation of Customer Reviews/README.md

 This project analyzes customer reviews to predict emotions using Python NLP and NLTK libraries.

 ## Steps
-1. Collected and preprocessed 20k reviews.
+1. Collected and preprocessed over 20k reviews.
 2. Used manual and automated annotation to classify emotions.
 3. Built a machine-learning model for emotion prediction.